StroescuDiana/Manual_testing_portofolio/Final Project/README.md

 # Practice Project Manual Testing

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.
+The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, using a live application.

 Application under test: (de completat)